Gibbet Cross

-Not far from Willerby on a roundabout there is a petrol station everyone calls Gibbet Cross – or just the Gibbet.
+Close to Willerby, on a roundabout, there’s a petrol station everyone calls Gibbet Cross – or just the Gibbet.

 I learned the hard way.